tslocke/hobo/doc/agility-tutorial/agility-tutorial.markdown

 	  </primary-collection:>
 	</show-page>

 You should now see that in place of the story cards, we now get a simple comma-separated list of links to the stories.
 Not what we want of course, but it illustrates the concept of overriding the primary-collection.
-We didn't even have to set the context because it's already set to the collection by `<how-page>`
+We didn't even have to set the context because it's already set to the collection by `<show-page>`

 Here's how we get the table-plus: